panutat-p/certified-kubernetes/SECRETS.md

 ## Read secret by key

-In Kubernetes, environment variables are case-sensitive.\
+`env.name` will be a environment variable name\
-Therefore, the environment variable name defined in the env section must match the key in the secret exactly for the value to be fetched correctly.
+`secretKeyRef.key` need to match the Secret data

 ```yaml
 apiVersion: v1